 })

-When using the mock entry point, the mocks are preferred (so $mock
+When using the mock entry point, the mocks are preferred, if available (so $mock

 instead of $when